 Where Can Lugol’s Iodine Be Purchased?

 Amazon has reasonable prices for Lugol’s Iodine.
-We at Earth Clinic have used the J. Crow’s brand for years with great success.
+At Earth Clinic, we have used the J. Crow’s brand for years with great success.